Fellowships

 Duties and Responsibilities

-• Provide appropriate levels of representation, from quick advice and limited service through full representation, consistent with case needs and resource limitations
+- Provide appropriate levels of representation, including quick advice on our legal hotline and for case assignments, limited service and pro se support, and full representation, consistent with case needs and resource limitations

 Qualifications and Competencies